hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 Bug Reporting and General Support
 ==============================================================================

-Simply send and email to ``hypre-support@llnl.gov`` to report bugs, request features, or ask general usage questions.
-An *issue number* will be assigned to your email so that we can track progress (we are using an issue tracking tool called Roundup to do this).
+Simply create an issue at ``https://github.com/hypre-space/hypre/issues`` to report bugs, request features, or ask general usage questions.

-Users should include as much relevant information as possible in their issue emails, including at a minimum, the hypre version number being used.
+Users should include as much relevant information as possible in their issue report, including at a minimum, the hypre version number being used.
 For compile and runtime problems, please also include the machine type, operating system, MPI implementation, compiler, and any error messages produced.